M4NU5/Personal_Website/content/thoughts/story_time/simple-homemade-bread/index.md

     - Recipes

 cover:
-    image: thoughts/story_time/cover.jpg
+    image: thoughts/story_time/simple-homemade-bread.jpg
-    alt: Simple Homemade Bread
+    alt: Simple Homemade Bread Pic
 ---
 A family recipe that was passed down through the generations.
 Thank you for this one granny ^^
 Enjoy, this recipe is super flexible.
-In my family this recipe is known as the kitchen sink bread, go wild!
+In my family this recipe is known as the kitchen sink bread , go wild!

 #### Ingredients